etcd-io/jetcd/README.md

 ### Examples

-The [examples](https://github.com/etcd-io/jetcd/tree/master/jetcd-examples) are standalone projects that show usage of jetcd.
+The [jetcd-ctl](https://github.com/etcd-io/jetcd/tree/master/jetcd-ctl) is a standalone projects that show usage of jetcd.

 ## Launcher